All Grade Calculator

 Semester Grade Calculator

-The semester grade calculator at allgradecalculator.com totals every course or graded item in the semester using your own weights.
-Rename each row to match a course (Math, English, Physics) or use the default assignment-style names.
-Enter your score, the maximum, and the weight, and the calculator returns your semester grade as a percentage and a US letter grade.
+The Semester Grade Calculator totals every course or graded item in your semester using percentage weights.
+Rename each row to match a course, enter your score, the maximum, and the weight, and it returns your overall semester grade as a percentage and a US letter grade.
+Results are educational estimates based on the weights you enter, so confirm them against your institution's official grade record.

 ItemScoreOut ofWeight %